 “How can electromagnetic energy spread out like a wave … still be deposited all in one neat package when the light is absorbed?”
 (Walker, 2000) p43

-Physics doesn’t know how a quantum wave collapses to a point in a physical event:
+The fact is that physics doesn’t know how a quantum wave collapses to a point in a physical event:

 “After more than seven decades, no one understands how or even whether the collapse of a probability wave really happens.”
 (Greene, 2004), p119

-a.
-Is irreversible.
+1. Is irreversible.
 A reboot can’t be reversed.

-b.
-Conserves processing.
+2. Conserves processing.
 The processing before and after a reboot is the same.

-c.
-Allows change.
+3. Allows change.
 A reboot can re-allocate processing in potentially new ways.